HuiHuiLan/Clustering-Hidden-Markov-Models-with-Variational-Bayesian-Hierarchical-EM/README.md

   * util         : other codes.

 * demo : an example of clustering eye movement data using VBHEM.
-* synthetic_experiment : an example for clustering HMMs and comparing with other methods.
+* Synthetic_experiment : an example for clustering HMMs and comparing with other methods.

 ## Note
 The latest version of VBHEM code will be released on the website of [VISAL lab](http://visal.cs.cityu.edu.hk/research/emhmm/ "悬停显示")